Make sure you have all the pieces to

 If you are charged for services other than immigration (for example: job placement), then the job placement should be an entirely separate agreement or contract.
 Regulated Canadian Immigration Consultants (RCICs) are only licensed to provide immigration services.
 If an RCIC is offering you a job placement service under a separate agreement or contract, then you should check to make sure that they are a qualified and certified recruiter who is licensed to offer these services (and charge you) in the province/territory where the job is being offered in Canada.

-Be careful if a travel agent or a recruiter offers you immigration services.
+Be careful if a travel agent, an educational agent or a recruiter offers you immigration services.

-Travel agents and recruiters may offer immigration services as part of a larger package.
-Though it is possible that they are authorized to do so, it is important that you confirm their status as an authorized immigration practitioner before using them for immigration services.
+Travel and educational agents and recruiters may offer immigration services or advice as part of a larger package.
+Though it is possible that they are authorized to offer immigration services related to travel, studies or work, it is important that you confirm their status as a RISIA or an RCIC before using them for immigration services.

 Beware of Guarantees